schollz/schollz.github.io.old/content/post/books-2017.md

 which is really interesting to learn about.
 Its a very respectful book about the bison with lots of great information.

-## Magical horror realism

-I didn't realize this was a genre, but once I found it I realized it was something that I really enjoyed. **Library at Mount Char** by *Scott Hawkins* is my second-favorite book of
+The next major category of book that I really enjoyed are books about *magical horror realism*.
+I didn't realize this was a genre, but once I found it I realized it was something that I really enjoyed. **Library at Mount Char** by *Scott Hawkins* is my second-favorite book of 2017.
-2017.
 The premise is bizarre, but the books twists in a much more bizarre
       way than imaginable.
 This book is to fantasy what The Matrix is to science fiction.